-- (1) Analysis performed using the ten largest merchants that provided pre-Riskified performance data to us.
-Such ten largest merchants were identified by ranking the Billings of our merchants that provided pre-Riskified performance data to us over the period from November 1, 2020 to January 31, 2021.
-For the year ended December 31, 2020, these identified ten largest merchants collectively represented approximately 35% of total Billings. - (2) Decrease in costs reflect the merchant's decrease in dollar-based chargeback costs after accounting for our fees.
+- Analysis performed using the ten largest merchants that provided pre-Riskified performance data to us.
+These merchants were ranked by Billings over the period from November 1, 2020 to January 31, 2021 and collectively represent approximately 35% of total Billings for the year ended December 31, 2020.
+The change in sales approval rate represents the difference in total dollar-based orders cleared and accepted by the merchant's fraud review process, expressed as a percentage of dollar-based order volume.
+Cost reductions reflect the merchant's decrease in dollar-based chargeback costs after accounting for Riskified's fees.
 There may be additional costs associated with fraud prevention for the pre-Riskified period.
-The calculation compares (a) the sampled merchants' average post-Riskified performance over (i) the last twelve months ended January 31, 2021, or (ii) where 12 months of data was not available, the data we have for the most recent period ended January 31, 2021, or (iii) in one instance, the 12-month period after the merchant began submitting almost all of its online transactions to us for approval decisions using the Chargeback Guarantee, with (b) the sampled merchants' average pre-Riskified performance for the time period such merchants shared with us.
-Pre-Riskified chargeback cost methodologies may vary by merchant, and the pre-Riskified performance data provided by each individual merchant may be for different periods or lengths of time. - (3) Increase in revenue through increased sales approval rates represents the difference in total dollar-based orders cleared and accepted by the merchant's fraud review process, expressed as a percentage of dollar-based order volume.
-The calculation compares (a) the sampled merchants' average post-Riskified performance over (i) the last twelve months ended January 31, 2021, or (ii) where 12 months of data was not available, the data we have for the most recent period ended January 31, 2021, or (iii) in one instance, the 12-month period after the merchant began submitting almost all of its online transactions to us for approval decisions using the Chargeback Guarantee, with (b) the sampled merchants' average pre-Riskified performance for the time period such merchants shared with us.
-Pre-Riskified approval rate methodologies may vary by merchant, and the pre-Riskified data provided by each individual merchant may be for different periods or lengths of time.
+Both calculations compare (a) the sampled - merchants' average post-Riskified performance over (i) the latest 12-month period as of January 31, 2021, or (ii) where 12 months of data was not available, the most recent period available, or (iii) in one instance, the 12-month period after the merchant began submitting almost all of its online transactions to us for approval decisions using the Chargeback Guarantee, with (b) the sampled merchants' average pre-Riskified performance for the time period such merchants shared with us.
+"Pre-Riskified" approval rate and chargeback cost methodologies may vary by merchant.